 Check-in is located in the Hospitality House, which is along the dockside, where you can also enjoy Olivia’s Cafe, Conch Flats General Store, the Good Food To Go restaurant, the main pool, Gurgling Suitcase bar, and the marina.
 If you don’t like walking, stay close to Hospitality House as the resort is quite spread out.

 The pools are particularly impressive here.
 There’s a sandcastle waterslide, a dry sauna at the base of a lighthouse, a whirlpool spa, and even a sandy beach, yes, really.
 Next to the beach is the children’s pool.
 In addition, there 3 all-ages quiet pools in the Old Turtle Pond, South Point, and Miller’s Road sections of the resort, each with a whirlpool spa.

 Other facilities include a fitness facility.
 Take Disney’s Magical Express to and from the airport, saving you the expense of a rental car and also offering a much more eco-friendly way to travel.
 To get to the parks, you can take a boat to Disney Springs or catch a bus to the parks.

-Rooms here have pastel blue walls and sandy yellow carpets and have a lovely beach theme.
+The rooms here have pastel blue walls and sandy yellow carpets and have a lovely beach theme.
 Rooms have fully equipped kitchens or kitchenettes.
 Rooms here are the largest of all Disney Vacation Club resorts.
-For example, the standard studio room is 390 square feet, which is comparable to most standard Deluxe Resort rooms.
+For example, the standard studio room is 390 square feet, comparable to most standard Deluxe Resort rooms.
 Studios at other Disney Vacation Club resorts are around 300 square feet, so if room size matters, Disney’s Old Key West Resort is the one to pick.

 7. Disney’s Saratoga Springs Resort & Spa